xolox/python-rotate-backups/README.rst

    that sections in user-specific configuration files override sections by the same name in system-wide configuration files.
 For more details refer to the online documentation."
-   "``-u``, ``--use-sudo``","Enable the use of ""sudo"" to rotate backups in directories that are not readable and/or writable for the current user (or the user logged in to a remote system over SSH)."
-   "``-n``, ``--dry-run``","Don't make any changes, just print what would be done.
-This makes it easy to evaluate the impact of a rotation scheme without losing any backups."
    "``-C``, ``--removal-command=CMD``","Change the command used to remove backups.
 The value of ``CMD`` defaults to ``rm ``-f``R``.
 This choice was made because it works regardless of whether ""backups to be rotated"" are files or directories or a mixture of both.